-Louisiana law requires that all property owners take proper care of their property.
-Thus, any property owner that fails to create a relatively safe environment becomes liable for any injuries people might suffer while legally on their property.
+Louisiana law requires that all property owners take care of their property.
+Thus, any property owner that fails to maintain a relatively safe environment becomes liable for any injuries people might suffer while legally on their property.
 For example, if a person slips and falls because the property owner did not conduct proper maintenance on the floor, then the owner is liable.

-Negligence in Premises Liability Case
+Damages in an Abbeville Premises Liability Case

 For a free legal consultation with a premises liability lawyer serving Abbeville, call (337) 777-7777